An abortion is the medical process of ending a pregnancy so it does not result in the birth of a baby.

 In some areas, the NHS will pay for abortions at private clinics, but in other areas you may need to pay to have an abortion at a private clinic.

 You can contact a private abortion clinic without being referred by a doctor.
-However, the NHS may not pay for this, and the agreement of two doctors is still required.
+However, the NHS will not usually pay for this, and the agreement of two doctors is still required.
 The clinic will make the arrangements.

 Costs for abortions in private clinics vary and will depend on: